 The Executive Physical Exams in New Jersey are aimed at:

 While initially framed for executives, anybody, if required, can go for these tests.
 People who have a family history of heart disease or cancers, and those who have risk factors predisposing them to the above, are also candidates for a regular, if not an annual, Executive Physical Exam in NJ.

 An Executive Physical Examination in NJ would typically consist of two types of tests – Tests for the functioning of systems and Tests for the identification of risk factors or early disease.

 CBC: gives a picture of the red and white blood cell counts, hemoglobin, hematocrit, identifying any anemia, and any possibilities of infections and inflammatory conditions; and platelet count.

 ESR: is a test that measures how fast your red blood cells settle.
 Longer time suggests infections and inflammatory conditions.

 CRP: is a test that is raised in the presence of infections and autoimmune disorders.
-A positive /high CRP test calls for detailed analysis and tests.
+A positive/high CRP test calls for detailed analysis and tests.
 These tests are pointers.
 Any abnormality requires further tests.

-TSH: is a basic test to evaluate how thyroid gland is functioning.
+TSH: is a basic test to evaluate how the thyroid gland is functioning.
 A higher value indicates hypofunction and a low value indicates hyperfunction.